Tag: 2014

 Damian Hinds

-• Natalie McGarry – 2015 Parliamentary Question to the Department for Work and Pensions
+• Gareth Thomas – 2015 Parliamentary Question to the Department for Culture, Media and Sport

-Natalie McGarry – 2015 Parliamentary Question to the Department for Work and Pensions
+Gareth Thomas – 2015 Parliamentary Question to the Department for Culture, Media and Sport

 The below Parliamentary question was asked by Gareth Thomas on 2015-10-26.

-To ask the Secretary of State for Defence, what steps he is taking to promote the use of credit unions in the work of his Department; and if he will make a statement.
+To ask the Secretary of State for Culture, Media and Sport, what steps he is taking to promote the use of credit unions in the work of his Department; and if he will make a statement.

 I refer the hon.
-Member to the answer given to him by my hon.
-Friend the Economic Secretary to the Treasury (Harriet Baldwin) on the 2 November 2015 to Question 13524.
+Member to the answer given to him by the Economic Secretary to the Treasury, my hon.
+Friend the Member for West Worcestershire (Ms Baldwin) on 2 November 2015, UIN 13524.

 • Norman Lamb – 2015 Parliamentary Question to the Department of Health